sam123evers/SeshBuilderWebUI/README.md

 	*users can add times to poses
 	*users can select rest-time durations in between poses -users can delete pose from database? (???)
+-sesh.createdBy ---> this is the person that built the sesh on their account (Sam) -sesh.seshPatron --->this is the person who downloaded / uses the sesh (Paul)